ray-project/ray/doc/source/raysgd/v2/user_guide.rst

 restarted, but progress from the previous execution can be resumed through checkpointing.

-.. note:: In order to retain progress when recovery, your training function **must** implement logic for both saving *and* loading :ref:`checkpoints
+.. warning:: In order to retain progress when recovery, your training function **must** implement logic for both saving *and* loading :ref:`checkpoints
    <sgd-checkpointing>`.

+Each instance of recovery from a worker failure is considered a retry.
 The number of retries is configurable through the ``max_retries`` argument of the ``Trainer`` constructor.

 .. note:: Elastic Training is not yet supported.